jasonm23/onlisp-markdown/onlisp.md

 could be evaluated more than once.
 In this case, the solution is to bind a variable to the value returned by the stop form, and refer to the variable during the loop.

-Unless they are clearly intended for iteration, macros should ensure that ex- pressions are evaluated exactly as many times as they appear in the macro call.
+Unless they are clearly intended for iteration, macros should ensure that expressions are evaluated exactly as many times as they appear in the macro call.
 There are obvious cases in which this rule does not apply: the Common Lisp or would be much less useful (it would become a Pascal or) if all its arguments were always evaluated.
 But in such cases the user knows how many evaluations